 Started gaming my Sophomore year in college when I met an eclectic and crazy awesome group of gamers and got roped into it.
 Kicked off with a few campaigns using the Cyberpunk 2020 rules set before expanding to GURPS and 4th Edition Dungeons and Dragons.
 When we all graduated, we scattered across the country.
 On a whim from one of our GMs, we experimented with what was expected to be a combat-heavy short campaign played over Skype.
 The medium quickly proved much better than we’d hoped, and a full-fledged campaign developed.
-We’ve been gaming by voice for almost 2 years now, and we’re still going strong.
+We’ve been gaming by voice for over 4 years now, and we’re still going strong.

 Campaigns I’ve Played In

 Fall 2006: Realpunk – My introduction to gaming.
 Using a modded version of the 2020 rules, our GM dropped us into Vietnam in the early 2000s.
 Using a ‘Nam-era UH-1D Huey our Techie had restored, we started as a mobile medical clinic until we intercepted an unknown package with radiological markings on it.
 That led us onto a merry ride throughout the country until we got the case – which contained perfect artificial diamonds – into the right hands.
 The De Beers cartel sent a merc team to stop us, which we spent six sessions dodging.
 My first character there was SOC Jake Hawkins, the group’s Solo and a former Navy SEAL who deserted after shooting his OIC in the spine after the idiot got half his team killed.
 Jake met his end in the last session, shot twice by the mercs De Beers sent after us.